-The flow meters for reservoirs and zones report to Councils SCADA system were flows are recorded and daily totals calculated.
-Council calculates the daily per capita water consumption by dividing the daily reading by population to give an average water litres/person/day.
+The flow meters for reservoirs and zones report to the Council's SCADA system, where flows are recorded and daily totals calculated.
+The Council calculates the daily per capita water consumption by dividing the daily reading by population to give an average water litres/person/day.
 This is recorded for the Ōtaki, Waikanae, Paraparaumu and Raumati networks, for WPR as a whole and Paekākāriki.